The more resources we have in a complex and competitive world, the better positioned we are to succeed professionally.

 He never agreed to be my mentor.

-To his defense, I am sure that many ambitious young men were seeking the same guidance.
+In his defense, I am sure many ambitious young men sought the same guidance.
 Perhaps I failed to prove whatever value I could contribute to the greater good and any business opportunities in my efforts.

 However, that situation taught me a great lesson about life.

 Unless you come to the table with perceived or actual power, you are relegated to being a beggar.
 And beggars are not respected at any age.

 In this vein, there are two options you may pursue to gain knowledge through coaching and mentoring:

 - Use the systems that are currently available; and

 - Build influence to become an equal partner.

 In option one, most people have access to someone with some influence.